 You can use Data Transmission Service (DTS) to track data changes in real time.
-This feature applies to the following scenarios: lightweight cache updates, business decoupling, asynchronous data processing, and real-time data synchronization of extract, transform, and load (ETL) operations.
+This feature applies to the following scenarios: lightweight cache updates, business decoupling, asynchronous data processing, and synchronization of extract, transform, and load (ETL) operations.
 This topic describes how to track data changes from a Distributed Relational Database Service (DRDS) instance.

 - Create a change tracking instance.
 For more information, see Purchase a DTS instance.